 Many of Jim’s recent commercial cases include representation of clients connected to the banking industry.
-Such cases include representation of financial technology (fintech) companies involved with merchant services and credit card processing in both domestic and international disputes.
-In addition, Jim has represented a series of banks against multimillion dollar lender liability lawsuits, most of which were resolved with summary judgment in Jim’s clients’ favor.
+Such cases include representation of financial technology (fintech) companies involved with merchant services, payments and credit card processing in both domestic and international disputes.
+In addition, Jim has represented a series of banks against multimillion-dollar lender liability lawsuits, most of which were resolved with summary judgment in Jim’s clients’ favor.
 Jim represents foreign and domestic corporations in contract disputes, regulatory and compliance matters, and consumer class actions at various stages, including appeals.
-He has successfully defended numerous director and ofﬁcer liability actions, and has successfully represented real estate developers and contractors in real estate disputes throughout the United States.
+He has successfully defended numerous director and ofﬁcer liability actions, and has successfully represented real estate developers and contractors in real estate disputes throughout the country.

 Jim is an active member of a number of professional associations, including the Federal Bar Association, the Trial Lawyers Section of The Florida Bar, the International Law Section of The Florida Bar, the Miami-Dade County Bar Association and the J. Reuben Clark Law Society.

-Trial court victory for national law firm, 2016
+Trial court victory for national law firm

 Jim led the White & Case team that secured a complete victory on behalf of a national law firm that was sued in Miami-Dade County.
 The lawsuit was brought by a successor trustee, who was the opposing party in an underlying probate lawsuit.
 Under claims for conspiracy and fraudulent transfers, among others, the successor trustee sued a series of law firms and other professionals for disgorgement of fees earned over a multi-year period.
 While all of the other firms settled, our client wanted to take the case to trial.
 A few weeks before trial, the trial judge granted final summary judgment in favor of our client on all claims.

-Trial court victory for banking client, 2016
+Bankruptcy court victory for banking client

-Trial court victory for credit card processor, 2015
+Trial court victory for credit card processor

 Jim led the White & Case team that obtained summary judgment in favor of our client, an international fintech company that focuses on credit card and payment processing, in a dispute with one of its merchants stemming from improper credit card chargebacks totaling millions of dollars.